 Once you've found your forever pet, we can start the adoption process.
 This process is a simple 15-20 minute contract signing, agreeing to our terms and conditions.

 The fee for dog and puppy adoption is $150.
-This fee covers the spay or neuter, pain medication for the surgery, 1st - 2nd - 3rd set of vaccines, rabies vaccine, Simparica (30 day flea/tick prevention), a microchip, and a small bag of food (when available).
+This fee covers the spay or neuter, pain medication for the surgery, 1st - 2nd - 3rd DAPP vaccines, rabies vaccine, flea/tick treatment, a registered microchip, and a small bag of food (when available).

 The fee for cat and kitten adoption is $100.
-This fee covers the spay or neuter, 1st - 2nd - 3rd vaccines, rabies vaccine, feline combo test, a small bag of food (when available), and microchip.
+This fee covers the spay or neuter, 1st - 2nd - 3rd vaccines, rabies vaccine, (1) Capstar, a small bag of food (when available), and a registered microchip.

-We ask that our dogs be INSIDE pets, members of the family.
-They are not guard dogs, or lawn ornaments, please keep that in mind during your search for a pet.
+Our dogs and cats must be INSIDE pets, and valued members of the family.
+They are not disposable, guard dogs or lawn ornaments so please keep that in mind during your search.